 Fundamental Tax Reform.
 Congress actively considered fundamental tax reform - for example, shifting from an income to a consumption tax - in the mid-1990s, but such legislation never progressed beyond the committee level.
 In the past, Administration officials have indicated they would consider fundamental tax reform as a proposal for long-run tax policy and a number of bills were introduced in the first session of the 108th Congress that proposed fundamental tax reform, suggesting continuing congressional interest in the topic.
+In September 2004, President Bush announced his intention to appoint a panel to advise the Secretary of the Treasury on fundamental tax reform.
 For further information, see CRS Issue Brief IB95060, Flat Tax Proposals and Fundamental Tax Reform: An Overview, by James Bickley.